Groundwater recharge

 Groundwater recharge or deep drainage or deep percolation is a hydrologic process, where water moves downward from surface water to groundwater.
 Recharge is the primary method through which water enters an aquifer.
 This process usually occurs in the vadose zone below plant roots and is often expressed as a flux to the water table surface.
 Groundwater recharge also encompasses water moving away from the water table farther into the saturated zone.
-Recharge occurs both naturally (through the water cycle) and through anthropogenic processes (i.e., "artificial groundwater recharge"), where rainwater and or reclaimed water is routed to the subsurface.
+Recharge occurs both naturally (through the water cycle) and through anthropogenic processes (i.e., "artificial groundwater recharge"), where rainwater and/or reclaimed water is routed to the subsurface.

 The most common methods to estimate recharge rates are: chloride mass balance (CMB); soil physics methods; environmental and isotopic tracers; groundwater-level fluctuation methods; water balance (WB) methods (including groundwater models (GMs)); and the estimation of baseflow (BF) to rivers.

 Processes

 Diffused or focused mechanisms

 Groundwater recharge can occur through diffuse or focused mechanisms.
 Diffuse recharge occurs when precipitation infiltrates through the soil to the water table, and is by definition distributed over large areas.
-Focussed recharge occurs where water leaks from surface water sources (rivers, lakes, wadis, wetlands) or land surface depressions, and generally becomes more dominant with aridity.
+Focused recharge occurs where water leaks from surface water sources (rivers, lakes, wadis, wetlands) or land surface depressions, and generally becomes more dominant with aridity.